Nianyi-GSND-Projects/GSND-5110-GP3/Concept Doc/Concept Doc.typ

 == Trivia

+- This is the second version of design for this GP.
+	Previously we tried a version where the player needs to carry crates from one place to another, one at a time, back and forth.
+	But we couldn't come up with any fun level design, so we switched to the current design.

-- When Bob was playing _Humor_ in the live session, it didn't take him a second to figure out that it was the restrooms.
+- When Bob was trying _Humor_ in the live session, it didn't take him a second to figure out that it was the restrooms.
-	In fact, he shouted "I knew it!"
+	In fact, he shouted "I knew it!" when he reached the stall.

+- When Nianyi was playing some levels designed by Sadaf, he really felt the spookiness which he didn't feel when he was testing the levels made by himself at the earlier prototype stage.
+	Apparently, knowing how the levels work would take away the vibe.

+- When Xinyi was playing our game in the final showcase class, he totally missed the tutorial level designs.
+	Although when we were doing playtests, almost every player followed the intended route.